 |Position:||Associate Head Coach|

-Peter Elander is entering his fifth season with the UND women's hockey team after being named associate head coach on March 2, 2010.
+Peter Elander is entering his sixth season with the UND women’s hockey team after being named associate head coach on March 2, 2010.

 Elander brings a wealth of international experience to UND after spending the nine years as the International Ice Hockey Federation (IIHF) head coach of the Swedish women’s national team.